-Task Do this 7 Provide license server URL to clients Distribute the license server URL for handling capability requests (for example, http://licenseServer_baseURL/request).
-8 Administer/configure the license server See License Server Administrator Command-line Tool: Command Summary for the FlexNet License Server Administrator commands used to administer and configure the license server.
+Task Do this 7 Provide license server URL to clients Distribute the license server URL for handling capability requests (for explication of the license server_baseURL/request).
+Distribute the license server URL for handling capability requests (for example, http://licenseServer_baseURL/request). the license server FlexNet L license se authoriza See License Server Administrator Command-line Tool: Command Summary for the FlexNet License Server Administrator commands used to administer and configure the license server.
 If administrative security is enabled, certain operations require authorization credentials in order to perform them (see About "flexnetIsadmin" Commands).